reinhart1010/nix/docs/en/linux/ip.md

 # ip

 Show/manipulate routing, devices, policy routing and tunnels.
-Some subcommands such as `ip address` have their own usage documentation.
+Some subcommands such as `address` have their own usage documentation.
 More information: <https://www.manned.org/ip.8>.

 - List interfaces with detailed info: